lekeOnilude/nd0821-c3-starter-code/model_card.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-The model is a Simple linear Regression Algrothrim with no hyper-parameter turning
+The model is a Simple linear Regression Algrothrim with no hyper-parameter turning.

 ## Intended Use
-This model is purely to just for baseline model
+This model is purely to just for baseline.
+It is meant to predict the salary bracket of an individual giving the required datapoint

 ## Training Data
 The dataset was gooten from the following source (Link)[]